-For the year ended December 31, 2008, total capital expenditures at the Gatineau plant totalled approximately \$75,000 for fixation tunnel repairs.
+For the year ended December 31, 2009, there were no capital expenditures made at the Gatineau plant.

 Sorel-Tracy, Québec

 The Sorel-Tracy plant was built in 1984 and has a total annual treating capacity of approximately 75,000 cubic metres, operates on approximately 9 hectares of land and is equipped with two water-borne preservative cylinders, a dry kiln, and an incising/framing line.
 The plant specializes in custom treated lumber and specialty products as well as ACQ and borate treatment for the interior wood framing market.